Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

 #### Configure

-1. First, let's create an execution role called `LambdaExecutor` for our lambda function.
+1. First, create an execution role called `LambdaExecutor` for your lambda function.

     In the IAM Console, create a new Role choosing the AWS Lambda service.
 There